SirRemus/datasync/README.md

 # Data Sync

-A GUI application for data synchronization between a local machine and a remote machine using `rsync` and `Tkinter`.
+A simple data synchronization application with a GUI built using Python and Tkinter.

 ## Requirements